 Building a subscription billing system internally is like creating a product within your own product.
 The initial setup might seem easy.
-But as you start to scale and your customer base starts to increase, your billing software will start demanding more and more of your development time and engineering resources.
+But as you start to scale and your customer base starts to increase, your recurring billing software will start demanding more and more of your development time and engineering resources.
 This can get in the way of your growth or customer experience.
 Let us look at how this happens, but first, here is a story about a bridge.

 You’re the mayor of a town by the riverside.
 The traders of your town need an easy way to reach the town on the other side of the river.